percona/pmm/docs/how-to/troubleshoot.md

 Integrated Alerting isn't activated.

-1. Go to PMM --> PMM Settings --> Advanced Settings
+1. Go to *{{icon.cog}} Configuration-->{{icon.setting}} Settings-->Advanced Settings*.
-2. Enable Integrated Alerting
+2. Enable *Integrated Alerting*.

 ### Unreachable external IP addresses

-> When I get an email or page from my system the IP is not reachable from outside my organization how do I fix this?
+!!! tip alert alert-success "When I get an email or page from my system the IP is not reachable from outside my organization how do I fix this?"

-You can configure your PMM Server’s Public Address by navigating to PMM --> PMM Settings --> Advanced Settings, and supply an address to use in your alert notifications.
+    To configure your PMM Server’s Public Address, Select *{{icon.cog}} Configuration-->{{icon.setting}} Settings-->Advanced Settings*, and supply an address to use in your alert notifications.

 ### What is 'Alertmanager integration'?

-> There’s already an Alertmanager integration tab without me turning it on, I know because I was using your existing Alertmanager integration.
+!!! tip alert alert-success "There’s already an Alertmanager integration tab without me turning it on, I know because I was using your existing Alertmanager integration."
     This will continue to work but will be renamed *External Alertmanager*.

 ### Notification channels not working

-> I tried to setup a Slack/Email channel but nothing happened
+!!! tip alert alert-success "I tried to setup a Slack/Email channel but nothing happened."
     Before you can use a notification channel you must provide your connection details.

     1. Go to PMM --> PMM Settings--> Communication
     2. Define your SMTP server or Slack incoming webhook URL

     For PagerDuty you can configure in the notification channel tab of Integrated Alerting by supplying your server/routing key.

 ### What's the difference: Username/Password vs Identity/Secret

-> In configuring my email server I’m being asked for a Username and Password as well as Identity and Secret.
-What is the difference between these and which do I use or do I need both?
+!!! tip alert alert-success "In configuring my email server I’m being asked for a Username and Password as well as Identity and Secret.
+What is the difference between these and which do I use or do I need both?"

     It depends on what kind of authentication your system uses:

     - LOGIN: Use Username/Password
     - PLAIN: Use either Username or Identity and Password
     - CRAM-MD5: Use Username and Secret

 ### Alert Rule Templates is disabled